11 Minute Read

 Believe it or not, places are hiring right now.
-Amazon just announced they’re adding 100,000 jobs.4 Grocery stores like Kroger and Safeway are hiring stockers and cashiers to keep up with all the demand (someone has to restock all that toilet paper, right?).5
+After announcing they were adding 100,000 jobs back in March, Amazon actually went on to hire 175,000 people.8 And grocery stores like Kroger and Safeway are hiring stockers and cashiers to keep up with all the demand (someone has to restock all that toilet paper, right?).9

 If you’re someone who doesn’t want to come into contact with people right now (we don’t blame you), you can still deliver for places like Shipt, Amazon, Grubhub or Postmates.
 Most people ordering delivery right now don’t want to come into contact with you either, so you’ll probably be doing a lot of doorstep deliveries.

 And don’t forget the kids in all of this.
-Most schools are shut down for at least a month.
-That means there are all kinds of opportunities for tutoring, even virtually.
-Maybe your neighbors still have to go into work and they have no childcare for the kids.
+Schools are shut down and summer’s around the corner—and that means there are all kinds of opportunities for tutoring and childcare.
+Maybe your neighbors have to go back into work and they have no one to watch the kids.
 Offer to babysit while they head off to work!

-Bottom line here?
 Don’t wait around for the government to cut you a check.
 You can get started on taking matters into your own capable hands right now!
-The truth is, the money from the coronavirus stimulus isn’t going to be enough to fix everything.
+The truth is, the money from both of the coronavirus stimulus plans isn’t going to be enough to fix everything.
 It’ll sure help, but it won’t solve all your problems.
 You’ve got to get your income up, and that’s possible—even in these weird times we’re living in.

 Keep Your Spirit Up